Ha-Duong-88/UFOs/README.md

 Users can enter multiple search criteria such as date, city, state, country, shape, shape, comment on the webpage.
 The search can be based on a single or multiple criteria.
 The results will be displayed in the table in the dashboard.
 If the criteria does not match, the table will be empty.

-Displayed below are images from the webpage and the search fields.
+Displayed below are images from the webpage with the search fields and the table of the results.

 UFO_image1.png![image](https://user-images.githubusercontent.com/80140082/120116381-bd1e2500-c13c-11eb-96c5-913f3be96171.png)
 UFO_image2.png![image](https://user-images.githubusercontent.com/80140082/120116569-91e80580-c13d-11eb-9210-db9ce54857d3.png)